chroma-core/chroma/docs/CIP_5_Large_Batch_Handling_Improvements.md

   `Producer` class.
 - `chromadb.api.fastapi.FastAPI` will implement the `max_batch_size` by fetching it from a new `/pre-flight-checks` endpoint on the Server.
-- New `/pre-flight checks endpoint on the Server will return a dictionary with pre-flight checks the client must fulfil to integrate with the server side.
+- New `/pre-flight-checks` endpoint on the Server will return a dictionary with pre-flight checks the client must fulfil to integrate with the server side.
 For now, we propose using this only for `max_batch_size`, but we can add more checks in the future.
+The pre-flight checks will be only fetched once per client and cached for the duration of the client's lifetime.
-- Updated `_add` method on `chromadb.api.segment.SegmentAPI` to split large batches into smaller ones.
+- Updated `_add`, `_update` and `_upsert` method on `chromadb.api.segment.SegmentAPI` to split large batches into smaller ones.
-- Updated `_add` method on `chromadb.api.fastapi.FastAPI` to split large batches into smaller ones.
+- Updated `_add`, `_update` and `_upsert` method on `chromadb.api.fastapi.FastAPI` to split large batches into smaller ones.

 ## **Compatibility, Deprecation, and Migration Plan**

 The change will be fully compatible with existing implementations.
+The changes will be transparent to the user.

 ## **Test Plan**